koushikreddy974/Project_1/wdx_analysis.md

 - Why does the count of infant deaths still keep increasing in some parts of the world?
 - How can this count be controlled?
 - What steps can be ensured to avoid the small mishaps that occur leading to many deaths in the world?
-- Who is responsible for these infant deaths?

 To know the answers to all the questions above, let us analyze a part of data taken from the World Development Indicator(WDI) that educates us about the various countries which shows statistical representation of the male and female infant death counts between the years 1995-2005.